octopress/docs/source/docs/plugins/codeblock/index.markdown

     var arr2 = new Array(element0, element1, ..., elementN);
     {% endcodeblock %}{% endraw %}

-**5.** This example uses a custom starting line number and marks lines 52 and 54 through 55.

 ### Other ways to embed code snippets

 You might also like to [use back tick code blocks](/docs/plugins/backtick-codeblock), [embed code from a file](/docs/plugins/include-code), or [embed GitHub gists](/docs/plugins/gist-tag).